Module 6 of 8

 Strip D: Corners of the Frame (Fate's Headline)

-Cards at positions 1, 9, 28, and 36 (the four corners of the entire 4×9 grid).
-Read clockwise from top-left.
+Cards at positions 1, 9, 28, and 36.
+Read clockwise from top-left for the overall complexion.

 Strip E: Knights (Optional—Unseen Influences)